-The Center for Learning and Academic Success offers the College-Level Examination Program (CLEP) examinations for both Suffolk and non-Suffolk students.
-Get more information about CLEP exams from The College Board.
+The Division of Student Success offers the College-Level Examination Program (CLEP) examinations for both Suffolk and non-Suffolk students.
+To learn how to register for a CLEP exam, please click here.

 CLEP examinations provide undergraduate students the opportunity to gain college credit in specific areas of study.
 They cannot be taken for a major requirement.